colinevel/coding-challenge-frontend-react/README.md

 ## Level 2

-The purpose of this second level is to update the user information that you previously retrieved and displayed in the previous step.
+In this level you will have to update the user information that you previously retrieved and displayed.

 The API provided at the beginning of this challenge allows the modification of each entity.

 To do this, you will need to pass a specific `Content-Type`.